 My personal opinion on Manson is that his art has been misunderstood since the beginning.
 Often people take things at face value and that would be the opposite approach needed to grasp some of the concepts within.
 This tends to happen with a lot of albums in general.

-Black and white make-up confuses some, especially when it’s painted on the face of a man dressing in “questionable” clothing on stage screaming his face off.
-If you’re already a Manson fan I can’t see you not liking this one.
+Black and white make-up confuses some people, especially when it’s painted on the face of a man dressing in “questionable” clothing on stage and screaming his face off.
+If you’re already a Manson fan, I can’t see you not liking this one.
 If you’re new to the rodeo, it’s hard to say.
 My best advice would be to go into this one with an open mind.